 - You can assemble the family of a patient who is on your service and interview them at the hospital; you should be able to answer the write-up questions about the interface between the patient and his/her multiple environments, i.e. social, physical, environmental etc. by doing the detailed interview.
 You must indicate that you obtained this information from the family without visiting their home.

 - You can negotiate through your attending to do a home visit with one of the visiting nurses.
 You will be interviewing a patient whom you have not previously met.
 However, other students have found this option was surprisingly rewarding.

-All students must meet with his/her preceptor at the end of the second week of the rotation to discuss core experiences listed on the Mid-Rotation Feedback Form.
+All students must meet with his/her preceptor at the end of the second week of the rotation to discuss core experiences listed on the Educational Tasks Checklist and Mid-Rotation Feedback Form.
 This conversation will give the student and the preceptor an opportunity to informally discuss the students' performance so far and to determine which core experiences still need to be completed before the end of the rotation.

-After the conversation, students must fax the completed form to the clerkship coordinator at (206) 616-3908.
-Completed forms must be received before the end of the third week of the rotation.
-Completing the mid-rotation feedback conversation and turning in this form are requirements for passage of the clerkship.
+After the conversation, students must fax the completed checklist to the clerkship coordinator at (206) 616-3908.
+Completed checklists must be received before the end of the third week of the rotation.
+Completing the mid-rotation feedback conversation and turning in the checklist are requirements for passage of the clerkship.